 Obviously, like in F1, the pace car will back the pack up and eliminate any advantage the leader may have.
 So don’t expect massive gaps between first and second on the road.
 In fact, you may see the drivers work together - even if they are not team-mates.
 Fuel strategy is absolutely key in a category where refuelling is allowed, and with the cars running at full throttle for most of the race, a slipstream can increase your stint length by between one and four laps.

 Something that may sound confusing as a newcomer to the race is where a driver attempts to not lead going onto the final lap.
 This is due to the massive slipstream effect at Indianapolis.
 With the likelihood of a late-in-the-race caution, being second and then making your move for the win on the final lap is usually a good strategy.

 Whoever comes out on top will have their name - and face - immortalised on the Borg-Warner Trophy.

 Oh, Champagne?
 Who needs that?
 At Indy, the winner receives a bottle of milk in ‘victory lane’.
 They even get to choose what type of milk.
-Emerson Fittipaldi chose Orange Juice - the best kind of milk!
+This year, Montoya has given his preference as chocolate milk whilst back in the day, Emerson Fittipaldi chose Orange Juice - the best kind of milk!

 Who to watch out for?

-Another previous winner is Alexander Rossi, who came so close to taking a second 500 last year.
-He will start 9th for Andretti Autosport.
+Another previous winner is Alexander Rossi, who came so close to taking a second 500 in 2019.
+He will start 10th for Andretti Autosport.

-As stated previously, Fernando Alonso is back for another shot at the 500, although his life will be tough from 26th for Arrow McLaren SP, whilst Max Chilton will race the sole entry for Carlin and will start 30th on the grid.
+As stated previously, Montoya is back for another crack at a race he has won twice, although his life will be tough from 24th for Arrow McLaren SP, whilst Max Chilton will start 29th on the grid for Carlin.

-Felix Rosenqvist has looked fast ever since he joined the series, and will line up directly behind team-mate Ericsson.
-Santino Ferrucci is also involved for Dale Coyne Racing, as is Conor Daly - who makes a one-off appearance for Ed Carpenter Racing.
+Felix Rosenqvist has looked fast ever since he joined the series, and will line up 14th for Arrow McLaren SP.
+Santino Ferrucci is also involved, as is Conor Daly who will start just inside the top 20.